nlenssen/Testbed/README.md

 ## Abstract

-A major goal of climate research is attributing the observed changes in the climate to human activity.
-The field of detection and attribution has been an active and growing for a couple of decades and has recently seen a increase in the quantity and sophistication of methods.
-In practice, D+A involves showing a causal relationship between the observed climate responses and modeled climate responses to individual forcing.
-The explosion of research developing methods has prompted the community to come together and design a testbed for the current methods.
+The field of detection and attribution has been growing for a couple of decades and has recently seen a increase in the quantity and sophistication of methods.
+The difficulty of comparing these methods has motivated the design of a simulation testbed.
 Such a testbed is difficult to develop as it involves generating spatiotemporal fields with complex and flexible covariance structures that do not inherently favor any of the methods to be tested.
-The following software uses MATLAB to implement an significant extension of the numerical simulation described in (Hannart 2016) section 4a.
-The final product is a MATLAB program that will generate synthetic data for a wide parameterized class of climate scenarios.
+The following testbed has the ability to generate a wide class of isotropic and non-isotropic correlation matrices to simulate the climate variability.
+The forcing response fields are tunable, spatially correlated fields with adjustable signal-to-noise ratios.
+The flexibility of the simulation method allows us to replicate a variety of climate model-like output in a controlled setting.
+In addition to the methods used in the testbed, we present synthetic data for simulated climate scenarios and a user manual for the Matlab software package.

 ## Quick Start Guide